General Wildlife Questions

 Bats are beneficial insectivores, a natural predator of many of our pesky night-flying insects.
-The most common bat found in Maryland, the little brown bat (Myotis lucifugus) can consume up to 600 mosquitoes in just one hour.
+The most common bat found in Maryland, the little brown bat (Myotis lucifugus), can consume up to 600 mosquitoes in just one hour.
 Bats are feared only to the extent that they are misunderstood.
 The fear of acquiring rabies from bats is grossly exaggerated.
-Less than one half of one percent of bats ever contact rabies, a frequency much lower than most mammals.
+Less than one-half of one percent of bats ever contact rabies, a frequency much lower than most mammals.

-Although elegant to watch as they glide along the water, mute swans are indeed harmful to both the Bay and to other waterfowl species native to our region, such as the tundra swan and black duck.
+Although elegant to watch as they glide along the water, mute swans are indeed harmful to both the Bay and to other waterfowl species native to our region, such as the tundra swan and the black duck.
 A non-native, extremely aggressive species, mute swans will drive away tundras as they compete for food and nesting locations.
 The mute swan is also a voracious feeder of our submerged aquatic vegetation (SAV).
 A cluster of swans can easily devour an entire bed of SAV before moving on to another location.

 What do kestrels eat?